axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 It might be helpful to group information in context to help people accomplish a complex task, understand a set of related tasks, or describe an entire workflow.
 You can combine different content types on a long page to ensure all contextual content can be found in one place.
 Such a "combined page" also helps remove duplicate content and makes room for potential growth as more options are added to the product.

 *Guidelines*
-* Use concept, procedure, reference, and troubleshooting topics in a combined page.
+* Use concept, task, reference, and troubleshooting topics in a combined page.
 Do not combine with get started or tutorials—those are distinct types not suitable for combination.
 * Separate different content types with section headings, and abide by title guidelines for each content type.
-* If the combined page contains a procedure, use a task-based title.
+* If the combined page contains a task, use a task-based title.
 Otherwise, use a title that's broad enough to reflect all the content on the page.

 *Example*